bcgov/bcgovr/Install_Instructions.md

 * **Keep your packages up date:** Check for package updates every day by clicking Tools -> Check for Package Updates in RStudio.
 You'll get the latest bug fixes and features in your packages and it will make sharing code with other people easier if we all have up-to-date packages.

-* **Use Git and GitHub for version control:** See the [BC Policy Framework](https://github.com/bcgov/BC-Policy-Framework-For-GitHub) for how to get started using GitHub in government.
+* **Use Git and GitHub for version control:** See the [BC Policy Framework](https://github.com/bcgov/BC-Policy-Framework-For-GitHub) for how to get started using GitHub in the BC Government.
 [Happy Git with R](http://happygitwithr.com/) is an excellent resource for best practices using Git and GitHub with R and Rstudio.